 gently scrub down your whole body before turning the water back on and rinsing off.
 If you’re worried about the soap drying on your skin, you’re taking way

 Step 6: Rinse cold.
 Nope, it won’t close your pores (total myth), and the evidence is not even 100% that the exposure to cold will boost your testosterone.
 But turning the water back on as cold as possible will leave you feeling refreshed, and if you recently finished working out, it can help you stop sweating.
 Plus, it’s a great mental exercise.
-Can you keep your breath slow and steady while under a stream of icy-cold water?
+Can you keep your breath slow and steady while under a stream of icy-cold water for a couple of minutes?
 If so, the rest of the day can’t be so bad.

 Step 7: Become a human squeegee.
 Before you exit, cup your hands into a human squeegee and slide them hard and fast down your arms and legs.
 Repeat the process with flat palms across your torso.
 If this is new to you, you’ll be amazed by how much water you’ll have swiped off before grabbing the towel, and there’s no other way to simultaneously feel like a manly savage while also keeping your bath mat nice and dry as a gentleman would.

 Step 8: Pat dry.
 Rubbing even a nice fluffy towel against your skin can cause unnecessary skin irritation.
 So even if it feels a little silly, be a little gentler with that towel and dab yourself dry.
 Your skin will thank you.